 Designed to accommodate users who want assurance on a service organization’s controls related to security, availability, processing integrity, confidentiality or privacy but do not have the need for the detailed and comprehensive SOC 2® Report.
 It can be used in a service organization’s marketing efforts.

 SOC Gap Analysis/Readiness Engagement

-A consulting engagement aimed at helping a client get ready for a SOC for Cybersecurity, or a SOC 1, 2 or 3 Audit.
+A consulting engagement aimed at helping a client prepare for a SOC for Cybersecurity, SOC 1, or SOC 2 Audit.